-Color Explained ™
+Color Theory Explained

 When it comes to using colors, you don't need to know anything about color theory to produce good results.
 In the end, what matters is that you or whoever you are doing the work for is pleased.
 Understanding color theory, however, is a great tool you can use to expand the way you work with color.